Care home fees - Who pays?

 - Complete a financial assessment.
 This is also known as a meanstest assessment.

-- Work out how much you will have to pay towards the cost of the care home.
+- Work out how much you will have to pay towards the cost of the care home, if anything.

 - Assess you as an individual.